AurelieCharenton/AurelieCharenton.github.io/_posts/2017-09-02-aurelie-site-launched.md

 date: 2017-09-02
 ---

+# This is heading

+## This is a subheading

 Well.
-Finally got around to putting this old website together.
-Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
-It actually is a lot easier than I thought it was going to be.
+* Finally got around to putting this old website together.
+* Neat thing about it - powered by [Jekyll](http://jekyllrb.com) and I can use Markdown to author my posts.
+* It actually is a lot easier than I thought it was going to be.